Topic 4 Exercises

 //For Monday.
 We write with uppercase and lowercase.
 For this we use ||

-//With this we indicate that either of the two words is valid
+//With this we indicate that either word is acceptable

 if (day.equals("Monday") || day.equals("monday")) {